Julie Cassiday

 Julie A. Cassiday is an American literary scholar and Willcox B. and Harriet M. Adsit Professor of Russian at Williams College.
 She is known for her expertise in comparative literature.
 Cassiday is a former president of the Association for Slavic, East European, and Eurasian Studies.

+In 2024, her book Russian Style!
+Performing Gender in Putin’s Russia was shortlisted for the Pushkin House Russian Book Prize, and won The Svetlana Boym Best Book in Cultural Studies prize by AATSEEL.